 Admission to GSSJ is selective, with students typically applying in the second semester of their sophomore year.
-Applications for current students in the Class of 2019 are no longer being accepted.
+Applications for current students in the Class of 2020 are now being accepted.
 Applications from transfer students in the Class of 2020 are due June 1st and instructions are available here.

 The GSSJ curriculum includes the Global Studies core and language requirements plus: